webdevbiv/dexola-webapp/README.md

 - **`.gitignore`**: Specifies files and directories to be ignored by Git.
 - **`.env`**: Holds environment variables (ensure to keep this file secure and untracked by Git).

+## User Usage

+The Dexola WebApp allows users to interact with Ethereum blockchain to manage token staking.
+Here's how you can use the app:

+### Connecting a Wallet

+1. Click on the **Connect Wallet** button on the top right corner.
+2. Select your wallet type and follow the prompts to connect your Ethereum wallet.

+### Staking Tokens

+1. Once your wallet is connected, navigate to the **Stake** page via the navigation bar.
+2. Enter the amount of tokens you wish to stake in the input field.
+3. Click on the **Stake** button and confirm the transaction in your wallet.

+### Withdrawing Staked Tokens

+1. Navigate to the **Withdraw** page via the navigation bar.
+2. Enter the amount of tokens you wish to withdraw in the input field.
+3. Click on the **Withdraw** button and confirm the transaction in your wallet.